fossabot/trader.python/README.txt

 Old Description:
 FEATURES:
-+) Diversify your position into "chunks" of a specified size between price A and B. WORKS GREAT!  #spread trade function including Chunk Trade spread logic & Confirmation#
++) Diversify your position into "chunks" of a specified volume between price A and B. WORKS GREAT!  #spread trade function including Chunk Trade spread logic & Confirmation#
 	( todo: check market conditions, use VWAP to pick, select desired patience level or 	instant gratification) +) Print the order books out to X length
 +) For Market Orders
 #Checks exact price (total and per bitcoin) @ Market prices
-#   by checking opposite Order Book depth for a given size and price range (lower to upper)
+#   by checking opposite Order Book depth for a given volume and price range (lower to upper)
 #   and alerts you if cannot be filled immediately, and lets you place a limit order instead
 +) Bitcoin Functions:
 #calculate and print the total BTC between price A and B